The Best Smoked Chicken Recipe - delicious tender, juicy spatchcocked chicken in the smoker with crispy skin and a smoky, crunchy crust.

 We hope you love this recipe as much as we do!

-How to Spatchcock a Whole Chicken
+How to Smoke Whole Chicken

 Spatchcock might sound like a complicated and scary cooking term - but it really just means to de-bone part of your chicken, so that it can lay flat for cooking to promote quicker, more even heat circulation.